-The style of food featured is American, with a twist.
-Old and New World recipes from places like Germany, Italy, Scandinavia and France; as well as dishes from Grandmother’s recipe book.
+Our style of food is Continental cuisine, with a twist, featuring Old and New World recipes from Germany, Italy, Scandinavia, France and New Orleans; as well as dishes from Grandmother’s recipe book.
 We pride ourselves on our handcrafted pasta, crackers, sauces and specialty items that are made with personal recipes and the freshest ingredients.
 The menu varies from week to week, allowing you to try something new every time you visit!
 Eat from the Ála Carte Menu or pick an entrée for a Four Course meal.
 The meal comes with the weekend’s appetizer, salad, the entrée of your choosing, dessert and all the coffee or ice tea you can drink.
 We also have a great selection of wine, spirits and beer!

 For more information about Kurt & Diane also visit www.kdwinc.com